 When the UE originates a session it can detect that a P-CSCF is not reachable based on no response from the P-CSCF in which case the UE selects another P-CSCF if possible and performs a new initial registration.

-HSS based P-CSCF restoration applies to UE terminating requests where the SIP entity neighbouring the P-CSCF (S-CSCF, IBCF) can detect that a P-CSCF is not reachable.
+UDM/HSS or HSS based P-CSCF restoration applies to UE terminating requests where the SIP entity neighbouring the P-CSCF (S-CSCF, IBCF) can detect that a P-CSCF is not reachable.
 When the neighbouring entity is the S-CSCF, the S-CSCF can in this case initiate the P-CSCF restoration.
 The S-CSCF sends an indication to the HSS to initiate the restoration.
 If the terminating user is roaming, the neighbouring entity is an entry IBCF which uses the Restoration-Info header field to inform the S-CSCF about the failure in a 408 (Request Timeout) response for INVITE requests or a 504 (Server Time-out) response for non-INVITE requests and the S-CSCF can send an indication to the HSS to initiate the restoration.

-PCRF based P-CSCF restoration applies to UE terminating INVITE requests.
-For PCRF based P-CSCF restoration the S-CSCF uses the Restoration-Info header field to send the IMSI in initial INVITE requests to an alternative P-CSCF.
+PCF or PCRF based P-CSCF restoration applies to UE terminating INVITE requests.
+For PCF or PCRF based P-CSCF restoration the S-CSCF uses the Restoration-Info header field to send the IMSI in initial INVITE requests to an alternative P-CSCF.
 When the user is roaming, the IBCF selects an alternative P-CSCF and forwards the IMSI of the terminating user in a Restoration-Info header field.

 Restoration can also be initiated when the P-CSCF has restarted, and lost all bindings for a particular user.
 In this case the P-CSCF rejects the incoming request with a 404 (Not Found) response.
-If the home network applies HSS based P-CSCF restoration the S-CSCF initiates the restoration procedure by sending an indication to the HSS.
-If PCRF based restoration is used, the S-CSCF initiate the PCRF based P-CSCF restoration procedure for the served user by including the IMSI in a Restoration-Header field included in an initial INVITE request.
+If the home network applies UDM/HSS or HSS based P-CSCF restoration the S-CSCF initiates the restoration procedure by sending an indication to the HSS.
+If PCF or PCRF based restoration is used, the S-CSCF initiate the PCF or PCRF based P-CSCF restoration procedure for the served user by including the IMSI in a Restoration-Header field included in an initial INVITE request.

+NOTE: In the rest of the present document where the "PCRF based P-CSCF restoration" procedure is mentioned the "PCF based P-CSCF restoration" procedure also applies, and where the "HSS based P-CSCF restoration" procedure is mentioned the "UDM/HSS based P-CSCF restoration" procedure also applies.